SehajbirThind/GUI-based-Restaurant-Recommendation-System/README.md

 # Brasserie App

-This project implements a Restaurant Recommendation System using AI.
+This project implements a Restaurant Recommendation System.
 The search algorithm used here is a __content-based-filtering__ technique, which takes city, locality and restaurant name and generates a similarity score index.
-The search results would then be shown based on the enerated similarity score index .
+The search results would then be shown based on the generated similarity score index .

 ## Getting Started